rubytune/perf_check/README.md

 `perf_check` is a nice and easy way to benchmark branches of your rails app.

 Imagine a rails-aware [apache ab](http://httpd.apache.org/docs/2.2/programs/ab.html).
 We typically run it locally or on staging, to get a decent idea of how our branches might have affected app performance.
-Often, certain pages render differently if logged in, or admin, so `perf_check` provides an easy way to deal with that.
+Often, certain pages render differently if logged in, or as an admin, so `perf_check` provides an easy way to deal with that.

 ## How to install